aledecicco/english-programming-language/README.md

 ## Values

 Values can be primitives, lists, variables, and operator calls.
-Available primitives are booleans, numbers, and whole numbers.
+Available primitives are booleans, chars, numbers, and whole numbers.

 ### Booleans
 The two possible values are refered to with the words `true` and `false`.